 Visiting Undergraduate and Graduate Students

-Students from other institutions may enroll in undergraduate or graduate level classes at Emerson College as a Visiting (also known as Non-Degree) student.
+Students from other institutions may enroll in undergraduate or graduate level classes at Emerson College as a Visiting (also known as Non-Degree) student during the Summer Term.
 Credits earned may be eligible for transfer to a student's home institution to earn credits towards their degree.
 Prior to enrollment, please check with your home institution to ensure the course you wish to take at Emerson will be applicable and transferable to your degree program.

 Students may also be professionals seeking knowledge and new skills to apply towards their professional careers.
 Taking a credit-bearing course is also a way to explore a topic before applying to one of Emerson's undergraduate or graduate degree programs.